skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/11_onboarding.md

     - Facilitate meeting people
     - Provide them with any informal context to the work and relationships
     - Answer any questions about cultural norms, etc.
-- Send them any first day instructions, such as what documents to bring, what time to come in, dress code, etc.
+- Send them any first day instructions, such as what documents to bring, what time to come in, and dress code

 ### On the first day